Road Tests & Road Test Waivers

 Qualified applicants must successfully complete

-required knowledge, road sign recognition, vision and driving tests and take the following required document to an NCDMV driver license office.
+required knowledge, road sign recognition, vision and driving tests and take the following required documents to an NCDMV driver license office.

 Additional Requirements & Restrictions